ZeynepTikir/EventTracker/README.md

   - Weekly statistics for tasks and pomodoros.
   - Charts dynamically display integers and hide zero values.
   - Theme-aware colors for charts and UI elements.

+- **Notifications**
+  - Reminders for upcoming tasks and pomodoro sessions.
+  - Helps maintain focus and productivity throughout the day.

 - **Localization**
   - Supports multiple languages: English, Turkish, Spanish.